SimpleEdit/editor/README.md

 Run `npm start` to start your server on port 50000

 ## Enjoy!
-SimpleEdit is not even in beta yet, so be paitent!
+SimpleEdit is not even in beta yet, so be patient!
 NOTE: You only need to clone to repo and fork the repl once.
 To use it again, simply type `cd editor` again and type `npm start`.